crawl/qw/README.md

 * Put code you want to test in the `ttt()` function on the bottom; make it run by macroing some key to `===ttt`.

-* Use the included `make-qw.sh` script to assemble a full qw rcfile from a base rcfile you've made from qw.rc with your desired settings and your qw.lua file.
+* The `make-qw.sh` script has the following options to change base rcfile you've made from qw.rc with your desired settings and your qw.lua file.
 This script sets a custom version string variable based on the latest git annotated tag and commit.